varun1199/RestaurantTips/VERCEL_DEPLOYMENT_GUIDE.md

 ## Keeping Deployments Updated

 Any new commits pushed to the main branch of your connected GitHub repository will automatically trigger a new deployment.

+## Optimizing Neon PostgreSQL for Serverless

+Neon PostgreSQL works especially well with serverless functions on Vercel, but requires some optimization:

+### Connection Pooling

+For serverless environments, connection pooling is essential:

+1. In your Neon dashboard, navigate to your project
+2. Go to the "Connection Pooling" section
+3. Enable connection pooling
+4. Use the pooled connection string in your `DATABASE_URL` environment variable

+### @neondatabase/serverless

+For best performance with Neon:

+1. Our project already includes the `@neondatabase/serverless` package
+2. This package optimizes connection handling specifically for serverless environments
+3. It reduces cold start times and manages connections efficiently

+### Security Best Practices

+1. Create a dedicated database role for your application with minimal permissions
+2. Use parameterized queries to prevent SQL injection
+3. Never expose your database credentials in client-side code
+4. Consider separate read-only and read-write connection strings for different operations